CodeCreatePlay360/PandaEditor/README.md

-## An open source level / scene editor for Panda3D
+## Open source scene editor for Panda3D

 ![Image](images//main.png)

-**PandaEditor is an open-source level editor for Panda3D game engine that supports all industry standard features including support for writing custom editor plugins.
-Designed to be easy to use and easy to integrate with your existing Panda3D projects, PandaEditor provides you with a convenient interface for quickly editing your 3D or 2D scenes.**.
+**PandaEditor is an open-source level editor for the Panda3D game engine, designed to be easy to use and extend, PandaEditor provides you with a convenient interface that allows for quickly editing your 2D or 3D scenes, it has support for all industry standard features including.**

 * Object manipulation
 * Object Inspection